Friar John Heinz OFM Conv.

 Friar Jacob was born in Cartagena, Colombia and moved to California at the age of seven.
 He was working as a hospital nurse for almost six years when he came to the friars.
 As a friar, he completed his BA in History at California State University in Hayward CA, and his Theological studies at the Seraphicum in Rome.
 He has served as the Parochial Vicar of St. Thomas Aquinas Cathedral in Reno, NV, and St. Paul Church in San Pablo, CA, as well as St. Paul's Parochial Administrator before his current ministry.
 Fr.
 Jacob has a great interest in baseball, especially the LA Dodgers, and is an avid photographer.
 Fr.
 Jacob also has a great proficiency in three languages, Spanish, English, and Italian.

 Friar George Cherrie OFM Conv.

-Friar George is currently serving as temporal administrator at our St. Paul Church in San Pablo, CA.
+Administrator at St. Paul Church in San Pablo, CA.